changwon22/Maximizing-Sparsity-in-NN-with-MIP/README.md

 Sparsifying a Neural Network model has been a big interest in many areas.

-Works like "" have proven some
+Works like "[Global Minimizers of l^p-Regularized Objectives Yield the Sparsest ReLU Neural Networks](chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://arxiv.org/pdf/2505.21791?)" have proven some

 In this paper, we want to leverage the MIP formulation of a Neural Network model with nonlinear activation function and try to find the true sparsest NN weights.